-Eugene V. Debs, arguably the foremost union activist in American history, described the 1909 McKees Rock, Pa., strike this way: "The greatest labor fight in all my history in the labor movement."
+Eugene V. Debs, arguably the foremost union activist in American history, described the 1909 McKees Rocks, Pa., strike this way: "The greatest labor fight in all my history in the labor movement."
 Yet today, few remember this struggle when immigrant workers rose up and changed the course of American unionism.

-The strike took place at the huge Pressed Steel Car Co. plant in McKees Rock, a few miles down the Ohio River from Pittsburgh, where between 5,000 and 8,000 mostly immigrant workers from some 16 nationalities created railway cars.
+The strike took place at the huge Pressed Steel Car Co. plant in McKees Rocks, a few miles down the Ohio River from Pittsburgh, where between 5,000 and 8,000 mostly immigrant workers from some 16 nationalities created railway cars.
 Hailing mainly from southern and eastern Europe, they included "Russians who had served in the 1905 Duma [parliament], Italians who had led resistance strikes, Germans who were active in the metal workers' union," according to historian Sidney Lens.
 "But because of the language barrier they were easily divided, and thoroughly exploited."

-At McKees Rock, "exploited" literally meant daily injuries and deaths.
+At McKees Rocks, "exploited" literally meant daily injuries and deaths.
 Labor historian Charles McCollester quotes from an article in the Pittsburgh Leader, one of the city's daily newspapers, which reported that when a worker is maimed and mangled in his work, "some foreman or other petty 'boss' pushes the bleeding body aside with his foot to make room for another living man, that no time be lost in the turning out of pressed steel cars.
 The new man often works for some minutes over the dead body until a labor gang takes it away."
 A former county coroner testified that the death toll averaged one person a day.

 The workers also were subjected to a corrupt "pool system" in which their pay was determined not by any established wage rate but by the whim of the foremen.
 On July 10, 1909—a payday—workers received less pay than normal and 40 riveters told the company they wouldn't work unless they were told the pay rates.
 When they returned to work three days later, they were fired.
 That was the breaking point.
 Within 48 hours, 5,000 workers went on strike.